 Carnivorous Plant Newsletter is the official journal of The International Carnivorous Plant Society.
 It is dedicated to the distribution of knowledge about carnivorous plants, including information on cultivation, conservation, and related fields of botany.
-Carnivorous Plant Newsletter thrives only because of a steady stream of material from its readership; members of the Society are encouraged to submit articles.
+Carnivorous Plant Newsletter thrives only because of a steady stream of material from its readership.

 Follow these guidelines when submitting contributions: